turingcompl33t/tpl-tables/README.md

-# Generating Tables for TPL Tests
+# Generating Tables for DBMS Benchmarks

 ## General Format

 There are two kinds of files, **.data** and **.schema** files:
 * **.data** files are simple CSV files containing the data.
 * **.schema** files are more complex.
 They have two parts: